xlwknx/react-static-netlifycms/README.md

 500 - Server error
 ```

-Addtitional information about the error is returned as JSON-object like:
+Additional information about the error is returned as JSON-object like:
 ```json
 {
     "error": {